takahideiwai/network-security/_episodes/PasswordCracking.md

 look up a hash in the mapping table to find the password.
 However, this method requires too much space considering the large volume of strings that could be used as passwords.
 Considering the time-memory tradeoff, “rainbow table” is a better method that takes a place in between.
 It is a pre- commutated lookup table, but sacrifice hash cracking speed to make the lookup tables smaller.

+### Task 2: Simple Password Cracking
+There are some online cracking tools.
+For example, CrackStation (https://crackstation.net/) is a online websites for cracking simple password hashes.